elmanislam/elmanislam.github.io/README.md

 -   navigate to index.html in the github repository ([right here](https://github.com/elmanislam/elmanislam.github.io/blob/main/index.html))
 -   copy the web address and paste into the htmlpreview tab

 🌟Fun fact: I made this website without using frameworks, pre-processors or any other fancy 3rd party tools like Bootstrap, SASS, or Wordpress.
-I wrote it with raw HTML, CSS and Javascript code entirely on my own.
+I wrote it with raw HTML, CSS, and Javascript code entirely on my own.